oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     > **Note**: If you do not have **git** installed on your machine, you can download a zip file of the source code from TODO and unzip it on your machine instead.

+## Task 2: Create Database Objects

+1. Liquibasing like nobodys business

+2. Connection using Wallet?

-## Task 2: Build the CloudBank application
+## Task 3: Build the CloudBank application

 1. Create application JAR files